-Although Le Pen lost the 2012 French presidential election, she did receive 18 percent of the votes and her niece, now 23-year-old Marion Marechal-Le Pen, became the youngest sitting member of the National Assembly.
+Although Le Pen lost the 2012 French presidential election, she did receive 18 percent of the votes and her niece, Marion Marechal-Le Pen, became the youngest sitting member of the National Assembly at age 22.
 One of Geva's main research goals is to explore the appeal of Marine Le Pen by doing one-on-one interviews and attending FN rallies and conventions.

 “I think that her appeal is that she has been able to embody an answer to what her party members see as France's biggest contemporary problems: immigration and the EU,” said Geva.
 “And not just any form of immigration – particularly Muslim immigration – and, regarding the EU, the FN are extremely concerned with what they see as 'ultraliberalism.'”